btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 particularly if you have a project that's been mothballed for quite a while now.
 Joshua and I meandered around for weeks without any progress until we decided to debug together.
 We got more done in two hours than we did the past three weeks.

+Why and how is pair work so effective?
+In my experience, there are three main benefits: pair work acts as a strong commitment device, it removes blockers effectively, and shares information amongst all collaborators "for free".
+It's very effective despite the apparent loss of parallel productivity because the bottlenecks in knowledge-based side projects is not raw productivity, but rather motivation, faulty assumptions, and incomplete information.

 ## Pair work acts as a commitment device